Uniaball/Super-Optimization/README.md

-# About SuperOptimization-Fabric-Next
+# About SuperOptimization-Forge-Next
+It's an official branch of SuperOptimization-Fabric-Next,to run this modpack on Forge
-A modpack for Minecraft:java 1.21.4 Fabric
+A modpack for Minecraft:java Forge
 Main idea：
 To improve the FPS largely and only use client mod
 # author